Track gauge: Dual gauge

 In some cases, mixed gauge trains were operated with wagons of both gauges.
 For example, MacDermot wrote:

 In November 1871 a novelty in the shape of a mixed-gauge goods train was introduced between Truro and Penzance.
 It was worked by a narrow-gauge engine, and behind the narrow-gauge trucks came a broad-gauge match-truck with wide buffers and sliding shackles, followed by the broad-gauge trucks.
 Such trains continued to run in West Cornwall until the abolition of the Broad Gauge; they had to stop or come down to walking pace at all stations where fixed points existed and the narrow portion side-stepped to right or left.

+Triple gauge

+In rare situations, three different gauges may converge on to a rail yard and triple-gauge track is needed to meet the operational needs of the break-of-gauge station – most commonly where there is insufficient space to do otherwise.
+Construction and operation of triple-gauge track and its signalling, however, involves immense cost and disruption, and is undertaken when no other alternative is available.

 Nominal track gauge

 The nominal track gauge is the distance between the inner faces of the rails.
 In current practice, it is specified at a certain distance below the rail head as the inner faces of the rail head (the gauge faces) are not necessarily vertical.
 Some amount of tolerance is necessarily allowed from the nominal gauge to allow for wear, etc.; this tolerance is typically greater for track limited to slower speeds, and tighter for track where higher speeds are expected (as an example, in the US the gauge is allowed to vary between 4 ft 8 in to 4 ft 10 in for track limited to 10 mph, while 70 mph track is allowed only 4 ft 8 in to 4 ft 9+1/2 in.
 Given the allowed tolerance, it is a common practice to widen the gauge slightly in curves, particularly those of shorter radius (which are inherently slower speed curves).

 Rolling stock on the network must have running gear (wheelsets) that are compatible with the gauge, and therefore the gauge is a key parameter in determining interoperability, but there are many others – see below.
 In some cases in the earliest days of railways, the railway company saw itself as an infrastructure provider only, and independent hauliers provided wagons suited to the gauge.
 Colloquially the wagons might be referred to as "four-foot gauge wagons", say, if the track had a gauge of four feet.
 This nominal value does not equate to the flange spacing, as some freedom is allowed for.

 An infrastructure manager might specify new or replacement track components at a slight variation from the nominal gauge for pragmatic reasons.